nrinaudo/talk-scala-best-practices/ABSTRACT_EN.md

 This talk is about the more commons gotchas in the language, and the standard recipes we have for dealing with them.
 A lot of them are assumed to be common knowledge and never really brought up, which means that a lot of Scala developers had to find out about them the hard way.

-The purpose of this talk is to try and save some pain by puting the worst offenders in the spotlight and, hopefully, starting conversations around them.
+The purpose of this talk is to try and save some pain by putting the worst offenders in the spotlight and, hopefully, starting conversations around them.

 # Required Knowledge